SrikarNimmagadda/datalake/tests/functional-acceptance-tests/README.md

+# Understanding and writing functional acceptance tests
 Inorder to execute functional tests, a brand new environment is automatically created and the tests in the 'tests/functional-acceptance-test' folder of the solution are executed in this new environment.
+In this solution pytest is used to execute the tests

 There is an example test provided in the solution.
 In the example, a test file is dropped in the landing bucket of the datalake and an ouput file is expected in a bucket.
 Here is a breakdown of the happy path test

+The example contains 2 file

+1. [conftest.py][Test Details]

 ```python
 def get_bucket_id_by_logical_id(stackname, logical_id):